xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 * Q031 (BH_PHYS_EARLY_UNIVERSE_L3_031)

-  Reason: Early universe scenarios often require finely tuned parameters; Q031 and Q022 share similar tension patterns regarding parameter stability.
+  Reason: Early universe scenarios often require finely tuned parameters.
+Q031 and Q022 share similar tension patterns regarding parameter stability.

+From the metadata viewpoint, Q021 and Q022 are parallel in using **spectral_tension**.
+Q022 focuses on mass and scale spectra.
+Q021 focuses on spectra of regimes in spacetime.

 ### 2.4 Cross domain edges